masterots/osx_setup/README.md

 0. Format the machine using Disk Utility.
 0. Install the new OS.

+# OSX Mavericks Reinstall

+If you have already installed OSX but want to reinstall it, simply reboot the machine and hold down CONTROL+r.
+This will load the installer from the recovery partition and allow you to use Disk Utility, reinstall the system, etc.

 # Setup

 Open a terminal window and execute one of the following setup sequences depending on your version preference: